Automattic/jetpack/tests/e2e/README.md

 - Installs and sets-up WordPress installation
 - Activates Jetpack plugin

-You disable e2e tests in Travis by setting Travis env variable `RUN_E2E` to false (or just removing it completely) in on project's [settings page](https://travis-ci.org/Automattic/jetpack/settings).
+You can disable e2e tests in Travis by setting Travis env variable `RUN_E2E` to false (or just removing it completely) in project's [settings page](https://travis-ci.org/Automattic/jetpack/settings).
 To re-enable them - just set it to `true`